Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/blacklistManagement-generic-mqtt.md

 Encoding | JSON | RFC 8259
 Compression | N/A | -

-Hereby the **Interface Design Description** (IDD) is provided to the management service.
+Hereby the **Interface Design Description** (IDD) is provided to the [blacklistManagement - Service Description](../../assets/sd/5_0_0/blacklistManagement_sd.pdf).
+For further details about how this service is meant to be used, please consult that document.

 ## Interface Description

 ### query

 The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a [BlacklistQueryRequest](../data-models/blacklist-query-request.md) JSON encoded body.
+Note that if _alivesAt_ is set, inactive records will not be returned.

 ```
 Topic: arrowhead/blacklist/management/query